 Now that you have an awesome article ready for submission, make sure that it will work best for SEO purposes.
 Here are some helpful tips to keep in mind:

 - Perform keyword research and select a few keywords that you wish to optimize for.
-Ensure that these keywords appear in heading, as well as have optimal density and frequency throughout the blog post.
+Ensure that these keywords appear in the heading, as well as have optimal density and frequency throughout the blog post.

 - Keep the article length in mind.
 Longer content pieces tend to work better, but make sure to review the blog’s guidelines.